Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is South Carolina Tax-Friendly at Retirement?
 Yes

-The higher than average crime rate in some areas is a concern, but Greenville's reasonable housing costs, good hospitals and focus on attracting new businesses, building an inviting town core and growing its cultural amenities make it a place to consider for retirement.
+The higher than average crime rate in some areas is a concern, but Greenville's relatively reasonable housing costs, good hospitals, inviting town center and growing its cultural amenities make it a place to consider for retirement.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union, on May 23, 1788.
 The largest city and state capital is Columbia.